OCA/connector-magento/magentoerpconnect/doc/project/contribute.rst

 follow the instructions in the section `Submit merge proposals for features or fixes`_ to propose your changes.

-You are also probably interested in building the documentation, head over `Build the documentation`_.
+You will also need to read this section: `Build the documentation`_.

 Translations
 ============